 With four areas designed to track and measure customer churn, acquisition costs, recurring monthly revenue, and average revenue per unit (among other key insights), this dynamic SaaS CEO dashboard sample offers all the key ingredients for growth, efficiency, fluidity, and strategic planning.

 Whether your SaaS venture is brand new or you’ve been around for some time and are looking to expand your audience, this management dashboard will help you achieve and even surpass your goals on a regular basis.

 The customer acquisition cost is a KPI critical for any serious SaaS business that needs to know how much costs are incurred before convincing a prospect to buy the product or service.
 A chief executive officer report focused on the SaaS area needs to monitor this metric regularly in order to generate invaluable insights.

-CEOs in a SaaS company usually keep a close eye on the MRR since it gives a good indication if a business is developing in a healthy way, especially since it will enable you to make accurate financial forecasts based on users' subscriptions.
+Leaders in a SaaS company usually keep a close eye on the MRR since it gives a good indication that a company is developing in a healthy way, especially since it will enable you to make accurate financial forecasts based on users' subscriptions.

 **click to enlarge**

 A comprehensive SaaS dashboard will include the MRR as one of the most important indicators in SaaS management, especially on a C-suite level where the monthly recurring revenue plays a pivotal role in successful business development.

 The average revenue per unit (user or account) is a CEO metric critical for indicating the customer's revenue from all your sales.
 The point is to keep the acquisition costs lower than your ARPU in order to make stable profits.